U.S.-Canada Cooperation in the Salish Sea

 - Support information sharing activities relating to major federal initiatives and environmental assessments.

-Staff from EPA and Environment Canada hold periodic meetings to discuss issues relating to our Joint Statement of Cooperation.
+Staff from EPA and ECCC also hold periodic meetings to discuss issues relating to the Joint Statement of Cooperation.
+For copies of proceedings from these meetings, contact Lisa Chang (firstname.lastname@example.org), 206-553-0226, or Michael Rylko (email@example.com), 206-553-4014.